 Founded by Mitch Kapor and Freada Kapor Klein, the Center is located in Downtown Oakland, CA and takes a multi-level approach to leveraging information technology for positive social impact.
 In addition to creating programming that is working to diversify the sector, they also identify and support broader strategies that leverage the tech sector as a tool for closing gaps within traditionally marginalized communities.
 This commitment to diversity and inclusion permeates every component of the organization and goes beyond their internal organizational culture.
 In addition to hiring and nurturing a diverse staff, they are also committed to ensuring that all vendors, organizational partners, and projects that they fund also reflect the community that they serve.

-Over the past year, the Kapor Center has had three major areas of focus:
+Over the past year, the Kapor Center has had three major

 Educational Access

-The Kapor Center partners with several long-standing initiatives: College Bound Brotherhood, The Level Playing Field Institute, and the Berkeley Science Network, in the support of under-represented students of color.
-Through these partnerships they work to create “a more robust pipeline of contributors in the tech ecosystem”.
+initiatives: College Bound Brotherhood, The Level Playing Field Institute, and the Berkeley Science Network, in the support of

 Diversifying Tech